natalieagus/50005/docs/Problem Set/05-deadlock.md

 * **Thread A** locks File X and then requests File Y.
 * **Thread B** locks File Y and then requests File X.

 The system does not enforce lock ordering and does not use any deadlock detection.
-After a long uptime, the server becomes unresponsive.
+After a long uptime, the server becomes **unresponsive**.
 Investigation reveals that Thread A and Thread B are both blocked, each waiting on the other's lock.

 The server does not crash but <span class="orange-bold">stops</span> processing requests. *This problem only happens once every few weeks*.